Ouddorp Connection

 Surroundings

 Characteristic of the immediate surroundings of Ouddorp, the Kop van Goeree, is a beautiful dune and polder landscape that naturally frames the village.
-Images of nature mean food for the inner person and the environment offers the opportunity to satisfy that need with every step of the way.
-The Dutch are known as an international trading people, but because of the many years of struggle against the water, they also have the capacity to make a virtue of necessity.
+Views of nature are food for the inner self, and the surroundings give you the chance to soak it up with every step you take.
+The Dutch are known as an international trading nation, but thanks to their centuries-long struggle against the water, they also have the ability to turn necessity into a virtue.
+Not only the buildings, but also nature is treated with great care.
+The dykes, many of which are accessible, are laid out with natural vegetation; there are narrow and wide canals, and hundreds of hectares of nature reserve with special plants where both land and water animals find their source of life.

-Flower seeds are grown on the many fields in the area, a feast for the eyes in the flowering season in a palette of countless colors.
-But even in winter, the landscape that extends behind the coast like a patchwork quilt, offers a fantastic sight.
-Thousands of migratory birds then take possession of the field and find everything they need to spend the winter here.
-The climate here is softer than you would think at first glance (see also Source of North Sea life).
+In the dune area around Ouddorp on the “Kop van Goeree” lies a 25 kilometre-long and in some parts very wide beach and the nature reserve “Kwade Hoek”, where nature lovers can truly indulge themselves.
+You can cycle, walk, watch animals and drift away in daydreams.
+In the many fields in the area, flower seeds are grown; when they are in bloom it’s a feast for the eyes, a palette of countless colours.
+But even in winter, the landscape that unfolds like a patchwork behind the coast offers a fantastic view.
+Thousands of migratory birds then take possession of the fields and find everything they need to spend the winter here.
+The climate is milder here than you might think at first sight (see also Levensbron Noordzee).

 To do's in Goeree Overflakkee: